prashantsingh5/html_projects/Amazon-Clone/README.md

 # html_projects

-In this repository, I store various HTML and CSS projects Various HTML and CSS projects are:
+In this project, I have tried to create an exact copy of amazon using HTML and CSS concepts
-1. Google-Frontpage-Clone
-2. Animal-List-Page